ironhack-labs/lab-wiki-countries/README.md

 If you want to style it, refresh your memory on Bootstrap in the [docs](https://getbootstrap.com/docs/4.0) or check out how we approached styling in the `example.html`.

+Note, if you follow or reuse code from `example.html`, keep in mind the following:
+- In React, the class html attribute is defined using `className`
+- For inline css, you will need a JavaScript object with camelCased properties (more details [here](https://reactjs.org/docs/dom-elements.html#style)).

 ### Iteration 1.2 | Navbar component